The Cherry-Picking Problem

 I was trying to explain non-dual meditation to my father.
 He is a man whose entire career was built on the kind of ego-driven motivation that mindfulness practitioners are supposed to dissolve: fear of failure, chip on his shoulder, the need to prove something to people who doubted him.
 I was halfway through describing how you can learn to see thoughts as appearances in consciousness rather than instructions from a central self, and I found myself making an argument I couldn't finish.

 And as I heard myself say it, I realized it was incoherent.
 You can't say you want this insight to be true of the thoughts you're neurotic about, but not the thoughts that make you driven.
 That's like being an atheist about every god except one.
 The neurotic self and the motivated self aren't two separate selves operating on different frequencies.
 They're the same process of identification, viewed from different angles.
-If you pull the thread on one, the whole thing comes with it.
+Pull the thread on one, the whole thing comes with it.

 I couldn't finish the argument because finishing it would have required me to tell my father one of two things: either the practice doesn't go as deep as I think it does, or it goes exactly as deep as I think it does and threatens the very qualities that built his career and, if I'm honest, mine.
-Neither of those is what you want to say to someone you're trying to introduce to meditation.

 The Move